 As shown in the Occupant Protection (Adult and Child Passenger Safety) Program Area Description chart, the rate of unrestrained crashes, suspected serious injuries, and fatalities increases at night.
 To target this problem, a percentage of mobilization enforcement will be conducted at nighttime.
 Additionally, coordinated communication and enforcement plans will be distributed to Impaired Driving Projects.
 This media strategy will run during the Thanksgiving and May Seat Belt Mobilizations.
 The goal of this effort is to reduce both unbelted and impaired crashes and fatalities through coordinated enforcement and media plans.
 There will be no consolidation of funding sources for these efforts between the different types of enforcement.
-In the past, grantees have been required to conduct all enforcement during the Thanksgiving mobilization at night and 50 percent of Memorial Day mobilization enforcement at night.
-For FFY 2021, similar rates of nighttime enforcement is planned.
+For FFY 2022, all occupant protection mobilizations will require that at least 50% of enforcement occur during night-time hours.
+Enforcement operations will be focused along roadways with a high rate of unbelted crashes and areas with a high incidence of unbelted citations.